mui/material-ui/docs/pages/blog/mui-x-v7.md

 The focus has been primarily on developing the highly anticipated `DateTimeRangePicker`, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.

-### Improved accessibility on Pickers Text Field
+### Improved accessibility for the field components

 You can now set the `enableAccessibleFieldDOMStructure` prop to enhance the DOM structure of fields and pickers components.

 This improvement addresses accessibility limitations of the traditional `<input />` element by enabling a new DOM structure that effectively manages ARIA attributes within multiple input sections.

-This feature greatly improves the experience for screen reader users, making interactions with date fields and pickers more intuitive and accessible.
+This feature greatly improves the experience for screen reader users, making interactions with fields and pickers more intuitive and accessible.

 ```jsx
 <DateField enableAccessibleFieldDOMStructure />